Mukundan Unni Associates: Plot

-The judge Sanghameshwaran who was handling Mukundan Unni's case is now in police custody and under suspension because they find evidence of fake judgement in his laptop that was planted by the hospital owner.
-Mukundan Unni understands that the case against him does not stand in court anymore and he replaces the forged document in court with another one that his friend and advocate Robin gave him.
+The judge Sanghameshwaran who was handling Mukundan's case is now in police custody and under suspension because they find evidence of fake judgement in his laptop that was planted by the hospital owner.
+Mukundan understands that the case against him does not stand in court anymore and he replaces the forged document in court with another one that his friend and advocate Robin gave him.
 Mukundan rushes to the hospital and tries to file claim on behalf of all the kids that are in hospital.
 To prevent the kids to be moved to any other hospital, he cuts off the electricity, short circuits the generator and pours water in the fuel tanks of all ambulances.

 Robin tries to blackmail Mukundan while they were in his car and asks for half the amount Mukundan will get from the accident claim.
-Mukundan runs his car into a tree which instantaneously kills Robin.
+Mukundan runs his car into a tree which leaves Robin brain dead (and eventually dead).
 Meanwhile, one of the kids who was in the accident dies at the hospital due to lack of care and Mukundan manages to convince the owners to transfer the hospital administration to him.
-Now that he owns the hospital and a law firm that handes all accident cases, he emerges out to be the monopoly that he always wanted.
+Now that he owns the hospital and a law firm that handles all accident cases, he emerges out to be the monopoly that he always wanted.